Current page

 Active Surveillance

 In some cases, especially for low-risk cancers, monitoring the condition without immediate treatment is a safe option.
+Active surveillance is a defined clinical pathway - not "waiting and worrying."

 Myth 5: "Screening Can Be Avoided if I Live a Healthy Lifestyle"